tetra-code/cse_y2_notes/Q1/BDP/week6.md

 *Conclusion: when in doubt, provide a schema!*

 ### Catalyst Optimizer process:
 Catalyst performs the following steps:

-    Analysis, to get to know the types of column expressions.
-This will, e.g. resolve UnresolvedAttribute("team_size") to Attribute("team_size") of type Int(and would also check whether team_size exists in df)
+1. Analysis: to get to know the types of column expressions.
-    Rule optimization, as described above
+2. Rule optimization
-    Physical optimization, to minimize data movement
+3. Physical optimization
-    Code generation, as described before
+4. Code generation

 The end result is native code that runs in optimal locations on top of an RDD.